pablo-meier/Pablog/frog-sources/posts/2011-11-14-pretentious-titles-part-paul.md

-Here's a long overdue post: what the hell is up with the title to your earlier post, mainly the term [_observational indistinguishability?_][1] I admit to mentally fapping a bit; I'll try my best to explain the term here since it right well blew my mind when I learned it.
+Here's a long overdue post: what the hell is up with the title to your earlier post, mainly the term [_observational indistinguishability?_][1] I admit to indulging a bit; I'll try my best to explain the term here since it right well blew my mind when I learned it.

 <!-- more -->